scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 Next, we introduce you some numbers that compare compilation times between `sbt` and `bloop` in different medium-to-large open-source projects.
-In all of them, `bloop` is significantly faster than sbt.
+In all of them, `bloop` is significantly faster than sbt at compiling and testing your project.

 | Project name      | sbt (version) | bloop | speedup |
 | ----------------- | ------------- | ----- | ------- |